evanx/secret-base56/README.md

 We omit those characters to avoid potential confusion if transcribed by humans e.g. for hand-written backup.

 This is suitable for secret URLs, whereas base64 includes slash in its charset.

+Incidently, my personal use case is for Telegram.org webhook secrets - see https://github.com/evanx/webhook-publish

 It is implemented as follows:
 ```javascript